pammishaw/Project-1/README.md

-# Mult-Threaded Collatz Stopping Time Generator Project
+# Multi-Threaded Collatz Stopping Time Generator Project
 This Java program calculates the Collatz stopping times for all integers in the range from 1 to N, using multiple threads to parallelize the work.
 The results are displayed as a histogram showing the frequency of each stopping time.

 ## Overview